 Can married couples have separate car insurance?

-Does being married lower your car insurance?
-Yes, it’s usually cheaper for spouses to come together and be covered under one policy after marriage.
+It’s usually cheaper for spouses to come together and be covered under one policy after marriage.
 Insurers generally charge lower premiums for married couples than for individual drivers.
 You may get additional car insurance discounts for insuring more than one car and driver on the same policy.

 If both partners have clean driving records, the savings can be significant.
-Married couples with clean records on the same policy typically pay about 4% to 10% less than safe, single drivers.
+Married couples with clean records on the same policy typically pay about 4% to 13% less than safe, single drivers.

-But there are some situations where adding your spouse to your coverage can raise your rates, such as if your spouse has a poor driving record or low credit score.
+However, there are some situations where adding your spouse to your coverage can raise your rates, such as if your spouse has a poor driving record or a low credit score.
 In that case, you may want to exclude your husband or wife from your coverage – but only if your spouse never plans to drive your car.

-If you don’t want your spouse’s poor record to affect your rates, you may want to consider an option such as a named-driver exclusion, if state laws and your insurance company’s guidelines allow.
-This is an endorsement to your policy that says your spouse won’t be covered when driving your car.
+If you don’t want your spouse’s poor record to affect your rates, consider a named-driver exclusion if state laws and your insurance company’s guidelines allow.
+This is an endorsement of your policy that says your spouse won’t be covered when driving your car.

 “It may bring a lower premium, but the risk could be very high if your spouse has an accident — not to mention that it could impact your rates going forward if you lied and your spouse did use your vehicle,” says Loretta Worters, vice president of the Insurance Information Institute.
-The rules vary by insurer and state.

 Can my spouse drive my car without insurance?